cwgreene/pwncollege.github.io/syllabus.md

 ## Converting flags to grades.

 For each assignment, a student's grade is the ratio of the flags they earn out of the possible flags, scaled to 100%.
-If a student earns 70 flags from 70 challenges on an assignment (yes, assignments may be this big), they will receive 100%.
+If a student earns 70 flags from 70 challenges on an assignment (yes, assignments may be this big and even bigger), they will receive 100%.
 If they earn 50 flags out of 70 possible ones, they will get 71% on the assignment.

 ## Extra credit: CTFs